PAULINA (she is alone)

 I had been looking for something else when this story found me.
 A mystery related to my grandmother's past had led me to an archive in Warsaw, where I was given the Holocaust testimony of this woman – a relative I hadn't known existed...

-Asking what happens when one woman's account, from among thousands, is explored in-depth in the places where it happened, I relocated to Poland for nine-months to work with Warsaw's POLIN Museum; with artist, writer, and guardian of marginalized stories, Patrycja Dołowy; and with archives, sites and many individuals, to shed light on Paulina’s testimony.
+Asking what happens when one woman's account, from among thousands, is explored in-depth in the places where it happened, I relocated to Poland for nine months to work with Warsaw's POLIN Museum; with artist, writer, and guardian of marginalized stories, Patrycja Dołowy; and with archives, sites and many individuals, to shed light on Paulina’s testimony.
 This investigation of identity, translation, memory, and place culminated in a physical retracing of Paulina's wartime route in collaboration with Dołowy.
+The life-changing experience we had on the road together inspired an evolving multi-media performance.

 an evolving multi-media storytelling performance.